EagleView Sets New Coverage and Recency Standard for Aerial Imagery and Insights Market

 With the Commitment to Provide High-Resolution Imagery and Property Analytics to Top 50 Markets Annually, Company Raises Bar for Industry Competition

-Rochester, NY, Oct.
-31, 2023 (GLOBE NEWSWIRE) -- EagleView, a leader in aerial insights and corresponding analytics, announces a new standard in the aerial insights market.
+October 31, 2023 – Rochester, NY – EagleView, a leader in aerial insights and corresponding analytics, announces a new standard in the aerial insights market.
 EagleView will now provide imagery and enhanced property analytics for the top 50 United States metro areas one or more times per year, on top of their current, customer-driven, aerial capture.
 With more frequent image capture available across these top metros, EagleView will continue to be the leading choice for customers seeking the highest resolution, unrivaled quality, the largest historical library of aerial imagery, and property analytics based on the most comprehensive coverage offered–a combination of features unmatched in the aerial imagery and insights industry today.
 This enhancement to EagleView’s imagery portfolio and analytics is driven by customer demand across multiple industries.

 “Our goal is to make it as easy as possible for customers to get the information they need–when they need it–to make the decisions that matter most,” shared Piers Dormeyer, CEO of EagleView.
 “We want to make sure our customers have the best and most current aerial imagery on the market, and we can deliver that to them.”